Naples City Guide

 Nearby cities and attractions

-Step back in time at Pompeii, where the remarkably preserved Roman ruins offer a haunting glimpse into ancient life under Mount Vesuvius.
-This archaeological marvel is easily reachable from Naples in about 35 minutes via the Circumvesuviana train.
+Step back in time at Pompeii, the remarkably preserved Roman city buried by Vesuvius in 79 AD.
+It is easily reachable in about 30 minutes via the Circumvesuviana train from Naples Central Station.

-The glamorous island of Capri beckons with its rugged landscape, upscale boutiques, and the enchanting Blue Grotto.
-A fast ferry from the Molo Beverello port whisks visitors away to this Mediterranean gem in just 45 minutes.
+The glamorous island of Capri beckons with its rugged landscape, upscale boutiques, and the mesmerizing Blue Grotto.
+Fast ferries from Molo Beverello will have you docking in the Marina Grande in just 45 minutes.

 📍